-- Teaching children a 'word of the day', learning its meaning and word class and playing around with how to use it in a sentence.
-Words of the day are displayed in the classroom and children are praised for using them successfully in their writing. - Regular vocabulary gathering prior to writing.
-Children are taught to use thesauruses and 'Descriptosaurus' in order to be able to use ambitious vocabulary in their writing. - Staff model using high quality vocabulary in their writing.
+• Teaching children a 'word of the day', often linked to their learning across the curriculum.
+They learn its meaning and word class and playing around with how to use it in a sentence.
+Words of the day are displayed in the classroom and children are praised for using them successfully in their writing.

+- Regular vocabulary gathering prior to writing.
+Children are taught to use thesauruses and 'Descriptosaurus' (in Key Stage Two) in order to be able to use ambitious vocabulary in their writing. - Staff model using high quality vocabulary in their writing.
 This is verbalised during shared writing, children are constantly prompted to offer powerful vocabulary to the shared writing process. - Grammar is taught during the shared writing process.
-Staff constantly 'drop in' grammatical terminology to the writing process, such as 'I am thinking of an adjective I could add into this sentence to make it more descriptive,' or 'I am looking for a synonym for cold.' - Definitions of the grammatical terminology being taught are displayed on working walls alongside examples of them applied to writing, including in the children's writing. - Whole class feedback sessions in key stage two are used to address misconceptions in grammar. - Every writing lesson begins with a short vocabulary /grammar 'warm up' which is relevant to current learning in the class and feeds in to the shared write.
+Staff constantly 'drop in' grammatical terminology to the writing process, such as 'I am thinking of an adjective I could add into this sentence to make it more descriptive,' or 'I am looking for a synonym for cold.' - Definitions of the grammatical terminology being taught are displayed on working walls alongside examples of them applied to writing, including in the children's writing. - Whole class feedback sessions in key stage two are used to address misconceptions in grammar. - Writing lessons begin with a short vocabulary /grammar 'warm up' which is relevant to current learning in the class and feeds in to the shared write.
 All children contribute to this session, often writing their contributions on mini white boards.
-Children are never passive during this session but active and engaged.

-• Children are taught to use word mats and working walls alongside their vocabulary and grammar learning.
+Children are never passive during this session but active and engaged. - Children are taught to use word mats and working walls alongside their vocabulary and grammar learning.